gitblit/fathom/fathom-site/docs/security.md

 ## About

-**Fathom-Security** provides rich authentication and authorization options.
+**Fathom-Security** provides authentication realms and authorization infrastructure.

 ## Installation